aplsimple/SamLoyd/misc/gluedcycles/README.md

    * to save the current puzzle
    * to restore the saved puzzle
+   * to undo/redo moves
-   * show one of possible solutions
+   * to show one of possible solutions
+   * to show rules

 The puzzle can be run so: